Looking for the best things to do in Cancun? We've chosen our favorite day trips and excursions in the Mayan Riviera to get you off the resort.

 Cenotes are underground caves filled with water.
 Some have large openings while others are small and narrow.

-A Cenote adventure is an amazing way to explore them doing zip lines, rappelling and snorkelling inside these incredible natural wonders.
+A Cenote adventure is an amazing way to explore.
+You can do everything from taking a zip line over them, to rappelling into them.
+But the most exciting adventure is snorkeling or diving inside these incredible natural wonders.

 Several day trips can be booked from Cancun or Playa del Carmen to the cenotes of the Yucatan.
 You can choose from adventurous cenote tours, diving tours or easier leisurely tours.